lutang123/Analyzing-eBay-Car-Sales/README.md

 This data analysis project will answer those questions

-This project uses Python, pandas, matlibplot and seaborn
+This project uses Python, and some of it's library like  pandas, matlibplot and seaborn

 This Project is created by Lu Tang